 These chocolate brownies with mayonnaise are rich, gooey, and deliciously simple.
 At first glance it seems an odd combination, but the main ingredients of mayonnaise are eggs and oil so it makes perfect sense.
+The perfect vegetarian treat.

 Chocolate brownies are a winner in two ways: both delicious, and versatile.
 We have them as a snack on their own, or as pudding at the end of a meal with a scoop of ice cream.
 They’re simple to make, too.
 Compared to the split second timing and large dollop of luck involved with making a chocolate fondant, these chocolate brownies with mayonnaise are very straightforward, but still gooey, rich, chocolatey and delicious.